papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 >`bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc task -a 311`

-This should return details on that task id -
+This should return details on that task ID -
 ```shell
 Using environment '10.0.0.5' as user 'director'